Gun Violence Prevention Team

 God of Resurrection, may we not forget those who have died in the gun violence that we have allowed to become routine.
 Receive them into your heart and comfort us with your promise of eternal love and care.
 For all who have died due to gun violence, those who die today, and those who will die tomorrow, Loving God, Make us instruments of your peace.

-After Evening Prayer we add leaves representing the gun violence deaths In Ottawa, Allegan, Muskegon and Kent counties to our Sandy Hook Memorial Tree to recognize those deaths and create an awareness of the impact of gun violence in our region.
+After Evening Prayer we add leaves representing the gun violence deaths in Ottawa, Allegan, Muskegon and Kent counties to our Sandy Hook Memorial Tree to recognize those deaths and create an awareness of the impact of gun violence in our region.

 Step Up!
 Show Up!
 Speak Up!